Ljzd-PRO/KToolBox/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Command & Configuration**
+The command you execute and the configuration you use.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.